Fengu people: Social change and adaptability

 Originally farmers, the Fengu people had quickly built themselves schools, created and edited their own newspapers, and translated international literature into their language.
 The reason that the Fengu people were able to adapt so effectively to changing circumstances (like the coming of capitalism and urbanisation) was because they lacked a fixed tribal social-structure and hierarchy (having presumably lost it in their earlier flight from the Zulu).
 This state of social change and flexibility allowed them to quickly adjust to the European expansion, learn and adapt new techniques, and take advantage of the upheavals that followed.
 Other tribes were often suspicious of outside ideas and consequently resisted any change to meet the colonial threat.
 The Fengu had no paramount-chief as other tribes did, but the Cape Commander, Veldman Bikitsha, was a Fengu and held authority over the Fengu's military capacity.

 Many Fengu have also subsequently intermarried with other ethnic groups, particularly with the Xhosa and Zulu, while some still live in Zimbabwe.

 Territory

 Map of Fingoland (highlighted), and surrounding regions of the Eastern Cape Frontier.
 1911.

 The region that was later known as the Transkei was originally divided into territories known as the Idutywa Reserve, Fingoland and Galekaland (Gcalekaland).
 Fingoland lay the borderlands in the far south of the Transkei, just north of the Kei River.

-Following their annexation by the British however, they were restructured into the divisions of Butterworth, Tsomo and Ngqamakwe for Fingoland; Centani and Willowvale for Galekaland; and Idutywa for the Idutywa Reserve.
+The dominant pretense is that following their annexation by the British, they were restructured into the divisions of Butterworth, Tsomo and Ngqamakwe for Fingoland; Centani and Willowvale for Galekaland; and Idutywa for the Idutywa Reserve.